Bombay Bakery

 Bombay Bakery is an old bakery located in Hyderabad, Sindh, Pakistan.
 It was named after an Indian city, Bombay.

 History

 Bombay Bakery was founded by Pahlajrai Gangaram Thadani in 1911.
 Thadani, a Sindhi Hindu, was from Dadu, Sindh.

 In 1948, Pahlajrai Gangaram Thadani died and his son Kishinchand Thadani became the owner.
 He expanded the business and wrote a number of recipes.

 In 1960, his son, Kumar Thadani took over the business.
 He remained unmarried throughout his life, adopted a son, Salman Shaikh, who was converted to Islam after his death in 2010.

 In 2014, a previously secret recipe was made public by a former baker.

-In 2025, after hostilities between Pakistan and India, Karachi Bakery (Hyderabad, India) was attacked by mob, which produced a show of support for Bombay bakery in the city of Hyderabad (Pakistan) as well as around Pakistan.